tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 * Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts to words on a page more quickly.
 * Clearer - with synrounous communication, if you don't make sense at first you can keep trying and iterating with the other person in real time.
 You lose out on this quick iteration with asyncronous communication.
 Ideally, taking the upfront time to flesh out the writing can help avoid these issues.
 * More varied - while I keep calling it "written" communication, it doesn't have to be all text on the screen.
 There are times when images, charts, diagrams, etc. could be included to better communicate the point.
+I want to be able to leverage these additional tools when they would improve the ability to deliver my message.

 One way I am trying to improve my written communication is through practice; specifically, by writing more blog posts.